VegFest/vegfest.org/_posts/thankyous/2016-07-07-thankyou-vegfest-research-report.md

 permalink: /thankyou-vegfest-research-report/
 base-url: https://vegfest.org/thankyou-vegfest-research-report/
 heading: "We'll email you soon"
 subheading: "Thanks for signing up!
-When we publish the new research report, you'll be the first to know."
+You'll be the first to know when this research report is published."
 body: ""
 showShareButtons: false
 ---